vedant2608/python-learning-app/README.md

 # Download PyLearn from [Here!](https://github.com/vedant2608/python-learning-app/releases/tag/v1.0)

+- Currently It is packaged only for windows, upload the packaged for Linux and MacOs also.

 This project has been developed using Streamlit, with the aim of facilitating Python learning for newcomers to the language.

   - Goal is to provide a comprehensive learning experience by combining theoretical lessons with practical coding exercises.